isomerpages/moe-woodgrovesec/_our-partners/School Safety and Traffic Management.md

 <p>At the start of school on non-rainy days, students are to use Gate C and
 Gate E (Turnstile) to enter the school within the stipulated hours mentioned above.&nbsp;</p>
-<p>&nbsp; Students enter Gate C to walk under the covered walkway towards
+<p>&nbsp;Students enter Gate C to walk under the covered walkway towards
 the school foyer enroute to the classrooms.&nbsp;&nbsp;</p>
-<p>&nbsp; Students enter Gate E (Turnstile)&nbsp;to walk under the covered
+<p>Students enter Gate E (Turnstile)&nbsp;to walk under the covered walkway
-walkway towards the canteen enroute to the classrooms.&nbsp;</p>
+towards the canteen enroute to the classrooms.&nbsp;</p>
-<p>&nbsp;During rainy days, students can also use Gate B to enter the school
+<p>During rainy days, students can also use Gate B to enter the school between
-between 6.30am - 7.45am.
-Students enter Gate E to walk under&nbsp;the covered
+6.30am - 7.45am.
+Students enter Gate E to walk under&nbsp;the covered walkway
-walkway that links to the school canteen enroute to the classrooms.&nbsp;</p>
+that links to the school canteen enroute to the classrooms.&nbsp;</p>
-<p>&nbsp;For after school dismissal, students are to use Gate B and Gate
+<p>For after school dismissal, students are to use Gate B and Gate E to leave
-E to leave the school.&nbsp;</p>
+the school.&nbsp;</p>
-<p>&nbsp;Students are not allowed to walk across the parking area and driveway
+<p>Students are not allowed to walk across the parking area and driveway
 when exiting the school.&nbsp;&nbsp;</p>
 <p>&nbsp;<strong>Safe Route for Cyclists&nbsp;</strong>
 </p>